Large deviations

 For combinatorially defined random graphs, developing appropriate tools to understand the precise nature of large deviations has been the starting point for a vibrant research direction.
 In the geometric setting, the process-level large deviation theory for the Poisson point process could explain large deviations in a variety of examples satisfying stabilization and exponential moment conditions.
 However, for instance for the edge count in the random geometric graph such moment conditions do not hold and the process-level theory breaks down.
 In analogy to sums of heavy-tailed random variables, the large-deviation behavior is coined by a fascinating condensation phenomenon.

-In a paper with B. Jahnel and A. Tóbiás, we elucidate how sprinkling-based regularization makes it possible to determine lower large deviations for clique counts in the random geometric graph, intrinsic volumes of Poisson-Voronoi cells, as well as power-weighted edge lengths in the random geometric, $k$-nearest neighbor and relative neighborhood graph.
-In light of these developments, stochastic geometry and spatial random networks gain increasing acceptance among engineers, as they reveal novel insights into large systems subject to random effects.
+A. Tóbiás, we elucidate how sprinkling-based regularization makes it possible to determine lower large deviations for clique counts in the random geometric graph, intrinsic volumes of Poisson-Voronoi cells, as well as power-weighted edge lengths in the random geometric,

 While the large deviation principle pertains an asymptotic regime, the insights gained through this investigation are also of value for specific bounded domains, most prominently when constructing efficient estimators for rare-event probabilities.
 In a paper with S.B.
 Moka, T. Taimre and D.P.
 Kroese, we develop conditional Monte Carlo algorithms for estimating rare-event probabilities for the random geometric graph.
 Building on conceptual insights from large-deviations theory, we illustrate that importance sampling using a Gibbsian point process can further substantially reduce the estimation variance.